aip956/QwasarProjects/HousePricePrediction/README.md

 # Welcome to My First Scraper Ds
+This project is a predictive modeling pipeline using linear regression to forecast structured data trends.
+Applied feature engineering, correlation analysis, and model evaluation—demonstrating skills applicable to financial risk modeling, asset price forecasting, and quantitative research.

 ## Task
 Build a machine learning model to predict house prices in Boston based on predefined features, using linear regression.